All Episodes

 There was a campaign document.

-Now we know they knew that apparently uh Hillary Clinton signed off on the plan to spin up the scandal tying Donald Trump to the release of those DNC emails.
+Now we know they knew that apparently Hillary Clinton signed off on the plan to spin up the scandal tying Donald Trump to the release of those DNC emails.

-They they had they interviewed him about the bar talk.
+They interviewed him about the bar talk.

 They knew all this in January 2017, and yet the investigation continued, blew up into a special counsel investigation costing tens of millions of dollars and putting this nation through this political upheaval.